SAP-samples/manage-apis-codejam/exercises/02-getting-familiar-business-accelerator-hub/README.md

 ![SAP S/4HANA Cloud Categories](assets/S4HANACloud-Content.png)

-In the case of SAP S/4HANA Cloud we have the following type of content available:
+In the case of SAP S/4HANA Cloud, we have the following type of content available:
 - *APIs*: APIs are application programming interfaces (along with instructions and other documentation) made available by SAP to developers to access SAP services, for extending solutions, integrating with other solutions, or building new apps.
 - *Events*: A business event is a message that is sent to notify a consumer that an SAP Object Type has changed.
 - *CDS Views*: Core Data Services (CDS) views are semantically rich data models, providing highly efficient built-in functions like aggregations, annotations, and conceptual associations.